querypie/querypie-docs/README.md

 &copy; 2025 QueryPie, Inc. All rights reserved.

-The content of this repository is the intellectual property of QueryPie, Inc. and is protected by copyright laws.
+The content of this repository is the intellectual property of QueryPie, Inc.
-You may not redistribute, modify, or create derivative works of this content without explicit written permission from QueryPie, Inc.
+However, this documentation is made available under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which allows free sharing, modification, and commercial use with proper attribution.

 ## License